Benefits and Compensation for Student Interns

 - Hoffman: Researched water conservation opportunities that are saving 3.4 million gallons and nearly $32,000 annually.

 “With this job experience I now have job opportunities lining up for next summer and it’s only fall.
 I can look at what I’ve learned and apply it to other situations.”
 Kurt Manufacturing Intern, University of Minnesota chemical engineering student.

 “I went from having only interviews with a few companies to having several job offers after my MnTAP internship.”
 Anagram Intern, University of Minnesota chemical engineering student.

-As an intern, you are paid $13.00 per hour during the 500 hours of summer employment.
+As an intern, you are paid $14.00 per hour during the 500 hours of summer employment.
 In addition, upon successful completion of your project, you are awarded a $1,000 stipend.
-The stipend is contingent upon the completion of project deliverables such as a final report, presentations and other duties as requested by MnTAP and your company.
-Cumulatively, your pay equals approximately $15.00 per hour when averaged over the three months of the project.
+The stipend is contingent upon the completion of project deliverables including a final report, presentations and other duties as requested by MnTAP and your company.
+Cumulatively, your pay equals approximately $16.00 per hour when averaged over the three months of the project.
 MnTAP reimburses you for work-related mileage, but does not cover relocation or housing expenses.